-As part of her human rights and international development practice, she has designed, managed, implemented and evaluated projects in more than 25 countries worldwide, most recently in Russia, Hungary, Sierra Leone, Zambia, South Korea, Yemen and Iraq.
-She has worked with a variety of international organizations and donors, including the UN Office of the High Commissioner for Human Rights, the UN Disability Program, UNAIDS, UNDP, the United States Agency of International Development, the US National Council on Disability, the European Union, the World Bank, American Institutes for Research, Disabled Peoplesí International, Handicap International (France), the Harvard Project on Disability, Landmine Survivors Network, the Center for International Rehabilitation, and the International Foundation for Election Systems (IFES).
+Lord served as senior partner and director of human rights and inclusive development at BlueLaw International LLP, a veteran-owned international law and development firm.
+While at BlueLaw, she worked in more than thirty countries, designing, managing, implementing, and evaluating human rights and inclusive development projects.
+She has worked with a variety of inter-governmental and non-governmental organizations and donors, including the UN Office of the High Commissioner for Human Rights, the UN Disability Program, UNAIDS, UNDP, the International Labour Organisation, the United States Agency of International Development, the US National Council on Disability, the European Union, the World Bank, American Institutes for Research, Disabled Peoples’ International, the Center for International Rehabilitation, and the International Foundation for Election Systems (IFES).

-She has taught courses in international public law and international human rights law at the University of Edinburgh, American Universityís School of International Service and the University of Baltimore School of Law.
-She is currently on the Disability Discrimination Summer School Faculty at the National University of Ireland (Galway) and serves as Research Associate of the Harvard Law School Project on Disability.She has published numerous journal articles, book chapters, and monographs on a variety of international public law, human rights and disability issues and regularly serves as peer reviewer for the Harvard School of Public Health journal, Health and Human Rights.
+Lord has taught courses in international public law and international human rights and disability law at the University of Edinburgh (Scotland), American University’s (AU) School of International Service, AU’s Washington College of Law, and the University of Baltimore School of Law.
+She is currently on the Disability Discrimination Summer School Faculty at the National University of Ireland (Galway).She also serves on the boards of Amnesty International USA and the United States International Council on Disabilities.

 Janet Lord holds an LL.B. and LL.M. in law from the University of Edinburgh (Scotland), an LL.M. in international and comparative law from the George Washington University Law School and a B.A. in History from Kenyon College.
 She is a member of the New York Bar.

 Recent and forthcoming publications in the area of health and human rights include:

 Disability, Repressive Regimes, and Health Disparity: Assessing Country Conditions in North Korea,